zouyaoji/vue-cesium/website/docs/en-US/controls/vc-navigation.md

 **Note:** Style files need to be imported: `import'vue-cesium/lib/theme-default/index.css';`

 :::tip

 Tip: The navigation component has been refactored in version 3.0.
 It is now a collection component and now supports custom styles, including icons, sizes, color positions, etc. The icon currently uses Unicode and does not support multi-color.
 If you need to support multi-color, please refer to the method of using Symbol introduced by Alibaba Cloud iconfont: [Portal](https://www.iconfont.cn/help/detail?spm=a313x.7781069.1998910419.d8cf4382a&helptype=code)

 :::

 ### Basic usage

-Basic usage of navigation components.
+Basic usage of VcNavigation component.

 :::demo Just mount the `vc-navigation` tag as a subcomponent of `vc-viewer`.